 Basics of Pizza Dough

 Pizza dough only requires a few ingredients that you probably already have in your pantry.
 You don’t need any expensive equipment.
-You can make homemade pizza dough with a bowl with a lid for proofing, a wooden spoon or whisk, and big cutting board or lots of counter space.
+You can make homemade pizza dough with a bowl with a lid for proofing or an authentic pizza dough proofing box, a wooden spoon or whisk, and big cutting board or lots of counter space.

 Best Flour For Pizza Dough

 The best flour for pizza dough is Italian 00 flour.
 This flour is a high gluten flour that works great for pizza.
 Italian 00 flour is more refined than regular flour and is almost like baby powder in its consistency.
 The high gluten content is what makes the dough stretchy and easy to work with.

 You can still use regular flour for homemade pizza dough, but if you really want to make the best pizza possible, upgrade to 00 flour.

 One-Hour Pizza Dough

 This one-hour rise pizza dough recipe is perfect for weeknight dinners or any time you don’t have a lot of time for the dough to rise.
 Since it has less fermentation time, it makes a dense bread-y dough.
 This recipe makes two pizzas.
 Feel free to reference our list of pizza dough calculators for the absolute scientific measurements.

 Mix the yeast, half a cup of water, and sugar for ten minutes or until bubbly.
 Add to the other ingredients.
 Form a ball.
 Cover with a light layer of olive oil and let rise for one hour.

 When you have time to plan pizza night and want a chewy yet crunchy crust, try this pizza dough recipe.
 This overnight dough uses less yeast and has a slow fermentation process that gives it a nice flavor.
 This recipe makes three pizzas.